Ben-Tait/portfolio-BenjaminTait/Assignment.md

 Done

-Every issue was added to the board and moved across stages as I worked.
+Every issue was moved across the board as progress was made.

-Screenshot Placeholder

 ![Project Board](./docs/images/project-board.png)

-## 5. Git Workflow
+1. Git Workflow
-### Branching Strategy
+A. Branching

-Every issue had its own feature branch using this naming format:
+Every issue had its own feature branch using the required naming format:

-feature/<issue-number>-short-description
+feature/<issue-number>-description

 Examples: